FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 ## Introduction

 For a more general introduction to data catalogues, their elements and data models, see the [data catalogue recipe](link).
 This recipe is intended as a set of step-by-step instructions to deploy via Docker the IMI Data Catalogue developed at the Luxembourg Centre for Systems Biomedicine.
 The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI projects.
 Datasets are FAIRified and searchable by a range facets.
-The catalogue is not intended to hold the actual data
+The catalogue is not intended to hold the actual data, although it provides links to where the data is hosted, together with information on any access restrictions.

 ## Requirements